 On a given dataset, you can choose the manage permissions option.

-Another common way of providing a build access to a user is to enable it at the time of creating an app.
+Another common way of providing Build access to a user is enabling it when creating an app.

-In the Permissions tab of the app creation wizard, you can choose if the users can have a Build permission or not.
+In the Audience tab of the app creation wizard, you can choose whether the users can have Build permission.

-This will create a build access in the permission of the dataset;
+This will create Build access in the permission of the dataset;

 Who should have build access?

-Report visualizers and self-service champions are among the two categories of the users who would need the Build permission on a dataset.
-Developers normally have Edit access, but other users who want to build any content on top of an existing dataset would require the build access level.
+Report visualizers and self-service champions are among the users who would need the Build permission on a dataset.
+Developers usually have Edit access, but other users who want to build any content on top of an existing dataset would require the build access level.

 License

-For any BUILD operation on a Power BI dataset, users need to have a Pro license.
-Even a Power BI free user for a dataset that is under a premium capacity, won’t be able to build content unless have a Pro license. (any licensing options mentioned here, can change in the future)
+Users need a Pro license for any BUILD operation on a Power BI dataset.
+Even a Power BI free user for a dataset under a premium capacity won’t be able to build content unless they have a Pro license. (any licensing options mentioned here can change in the future)

 Summary

-In this article and video, you learned that the Build access provided alongside View is different than the Edit access.
+You learned in this article and video that the Build access provided alongside View differs from the Edit access.
 A user with Edit access will see everything regardless of row-level security.
 But the Build and view access will respect the RLS configuration.
-The edit access also provides the ability to modify or delete a content.
-You learned how you can provide the Build access but not the edit access.
+The edit access also provides the ability to modify or delete content.
+You learned how to provide the Build access but not the edit access.
 This is an important consideration in your Power BI sharing method.
-If you have any questions about your scenario of sharing, please feel free to let me know in the comments below.

 please make a posts on some Dax functions like MAXA,MINA,COUNTA.